PreMiD/PreMiD/apps/docs/troubleshooting/issues/media-presence-based.md

 <sub>_"Netflix Thumbnails aren't working!"_</sub>

+> [!NOTE]
-*Most of the time this problem is caused by privacy mode being enabled.*
+>Most of the time this problem is caused by privacy mode being enabled.

 - Tick **Privacy Mode** **on and off**.
 - If there are settings for the Netflix presence to have a still-frame thumbnail or a media-specific one, set the option you prefer under the presence settings.
 - Turn off the presence (disable the switch-box) and re-enable the presence (turn on the switch-box)